Henhound/loopyfoods/docs/loopyfoods_spec.md

      - Drag-and-drop (primary):
        - Shop -> Tray: Drag a Food Shop card onto an empty Tray slot to buy/place it (deduct gold if affordable).
 Dropping onto an occupied Tray slot is ignored.
        - Tray <-> Tray: Drag a Tray card onto any Tray slot to move it; dropping onto an occupied slot swaps the two cards.
+       - Judges: Drag a Judge Shop item onto an empty Judge slot to place it.
+Drag between Judge slots to reorder; dropping onto an occupied slot swaps.
+Judge Shop item removal on place is wired.
+(Prototype note: no gold/economy yet.)
-       - Judges & Storage: Dragging into Judge slots or to/from Storage is not yet implemented in the prototype.
+       - Storage: Dragging to/from Storage is not yet implemented in the prototype.
      - Selection-based fallback (secondary / planning):
        - Buy to Storage (auto-place): Select a shop card, then click the Storage button.
 If Storage has an empty slot, place it in the next available slot and deduct gold; if full, show an error and abort purchase.
        - Tray <-> Storage (auto-place): Select a Tray card, then click the Storage button to place it in the next available Storage slot if any; abort if full.